-90-Year-Old Headlines About Radio That Could Be About the Internet Today
+90-Year-Old Radio Headlines That Could Be About the Internet

 When radio was new, it raised all sorts of questions about how it would affect our lives and what its benefits and drawbacks might turn out to be.
 Journalists responded to these questions in the same way they always have, with trend pieces introduced by provocatively clickable headlines.
 Of course, no one was clicking back then, but they were doing the 1920s equivalent –noticing, stopping, reading, buying more.
 The formula that got them to that point has been working ever since.